SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/*C -Derm Master Doc.md

 Viruses[^6]
 1. Verruca vulgaris[^6]
-	- Papule with rough, verrucous surface with tiny black dots, very small + most common on hands[^6]
+	- Papule with rough, verrucous surface with tiny black dots, very small + most common on hands[^6]; and on mucosa
 	- HPV[^6]
 	- TREAT: spontaneous resolution, cryotherapy, salicylic acid, cantharidin, etc[^6]
 	- MICRO scaley - we see hyperkeratosis with spires of parakeratosis + hemorrhage[^6]